zenex-00/2d_illustration_image_model/RUNPOD_TRAINING_GUIDE.md

 ### Can't Access Web UI

 1. Check server is running: `ps aux | grep uvicorn`
-2. Verify port 8000 is exposed in pod settings
+2. Verify your configured port (5090 for RTX 5090, 8000 for others) is exposed in pod settings
 3. Try different network/VPN

 ### Training Fails - "Input type (float) and bias type (c10::Half) should be the same"